 • A pitch is not meant to convince others; it merely arouses interest and draws others into a conversation.
 Rather than use “elevator pitches” which are now outdated, we should learn 6 powerful, new tricks: the one-word pitch, question pitch, rhyming pitch, subject-line pitch, Twitter pitch, and Pixar pitch (more details in the full To Sell is Human summary).

 • Things don’t always go according to plan and we need to improvise.
-Here, Daniel Pink provides 3 useful practices for improvisation
+Here, Daniel Pink provides 3 useful practices for improvisation.

 • Finally, focus on 2 principles to can serve others better, and you’ll learn how to genuinely move people and make selling/serving more meaningful.

-Getting more from “To Sell is Human”
+Getting the Most from To Sell is Human

-If you wish to learn more about the ABCs of moving people and the ways to do so effectively (including exercises to crytallize your thoughts), do check out our full summary bundle.
+If you wish to learn more about the ABCs of moving people and the ways to do so effectively (including exercises to crytallize your thoughts), do check out our full book summary bundle.
 This comes with an infographic, a 13-page text summary and a 24-minute audio summary.

 This is an easy-to-read book, with many practical and relatable examples.
 In each chapter, Pink includes: